BeginningMastermindRC/Projects/README.md

 6. Add or replace "go" with "todo" to see the update log (Full link --> http://127.0.0.1:8000/todo)
 7. Enjoy!

-If you see any trouble with running or you want to correct the project, find me in Telegram
+If you see any trouble with running or you want to commit some changes in the project, find me in Telegram